 Walmart’s business model for generating profits

-Walmart’s revenue comes mainly from product sales but also a small proportion from the services they provide.
+Walmart’s revenue comes mainly from product sales and a small proportion from its services.

 Sales of Products

-Products sold in Walmart stores, both under the company’s name and under the names of other manufacturers, domestic as well as foreign, account for the vast majority of the retailer’s total revenue.
+Products sold in Walmart stores, both under the company’s name and under the names of other manufacturers, domestic and foreign, account for the vast majority of the retailer’s total revenue.